Monitoring Query Performance

 30 | 44 | ReadTable | 77000000 | 74 | 1040540 | 2020-09-10 12:17:09 | 43 | 277MB | | public.dim | 0.058

-The table was read entirely - 77 million rows into 74 chunks.
-The filter node reduced the output to just 18,160 relevant rows, but they’re distributed across the original 74 chunks.
-All of these rows could fit in one single chunk, instead of spanning 74 rather sparse chunks.
+The table was initially read entirely, containing 77 million rows divided into 74 chunks.
+After applying a filter node, the output was reduced to just 18,160 relevant rows, which are still distributed across the original 74 chunks.
+However, all these rows could fit into a single chunk instead of spanning across 74 sparsely populated chunks.

-• Use when there’s a WHERE condition on an unclustered column, and when you expect the filter to cut out more than 60% of the result set.
+• When a WHERE condition is used on an unclustered column, especially if you anticipate the filter to reduce more than 60% of the result set

-• Use when the data is uniformly distributed or random
+• When the data is uniformly distributed or random

 When data is not well-clustered or naturally ordered, a join operation can take a long time.